caplanmaor/MeetMe/README.md

 password: 1234
 ```

-To see the WebSocket in action open another window as incognito (Ctrl + Shift + N) so you can use two accounts at the same time
+To see the WebSocket in action open another window in incognito mode (Ctrl + Shift + N) so you can use two accounts at the same time
 Navigate to http://localhost:8000/ once again and log in with the second default user

 ```